≡ Menu

 Great Dane dog breed origin

 The Great Dane dog breed is a rather old dog breed that dates back to before the 13th century.
-During this time, these dogs were mainly used as “war dogs” and to assist in the hunt for large animals.
+During this time, these dogs were mainly used as “war dogs” to assist in hunting large animals.
+And while their name may seem to suggest that they’re Danish, the Great Dane is actually from Germany, where he is called the Deutsche Dogge.

 In Germany…

-Why were these guys called Great Danes?
-To which nobody is really quite certain.
-The nice thing is that despite the confusion about why they are called a “Great Dane” no one seems to question the fact that they seem to have originated in Germany.
-In fact, it is only in English-speaking countries that he is referred to as the Great Dane.
+This dog breed has a rich and noble history that is well documented, dating back to the early 1400s when the wealthy elite used these dogs to hunt wild boar throughout Germany.
+Which begs the question, why were these guys called Great Danes?
+To which nobody is quite sure.
+The nice thing is that despite the confusion about why they are called a “Great Dane,” no one seems to question the fact that they seem to have originated in Germany.
+He is referred to as the Great Dane only in English-speaking countries.

 We should point out that…

-The good news is…
+The excellent news is…

-Physical Characteristics of the Great Dane
+Physical Characteristics

 They can also come…

-In a variety of colors including:
+In a variety of colors, including:

 • harlequin (as the one in “101 Dalmatians –white with black patches),